 (News Release in .pdf format)

-The number of homes sold across Ohio in July rose from the pace set during the month a year ago, posting a 2.8 percent increase, according to Ohio REALTORS.
+The number of homes sold across Ohio in August slowed from the pace set during the month a year ago, posting a 2.0 percent decrease, according to Ohio REALTORS.

-year-to-date sales activity from a year ago,” said Ohio REALTORS President Anjanette
+“The Ohio housing marketplace is remaining resilient, as sales activity levels for the year nearly match the pace set a year ago,” said Ohio REALTORS President Anjanette Frye.

-Through the first seven months of the year, sales activity has nearly matched the level posted in 2018.
-Sales from January through July reached 87,355, a negligible 0.2 percent decline from the 2018 rate of 87,563 sales.
+Through the first eight months of the year, sales activity has nearly matched the level posted in 2018.
+Sales from January through August reached 103,038, a negligible 0.5 percent decline from the 2018 level of 103,532 sales.

-Around the state, 15 of the 18 markets tracked reported upswings in average sales price in July, while 10 posted gains in sales activity.
+Around the state, 14 of the 18 markets tracked reported upswings in average sales price in July, while seven posted gains in sales activity.